nus-cts-lab/free-viewing-remote/ra-setup.md

 ### **Recommended Workflow**

+1. ✅ Enter /start at @free_viewing_bot (only need to do this once)
-1. ✅ Get notification → Download data when available
+2. ✅ Upon getting notification → Download data when available
-2. ✅ Save files to your research folder
+3. ✅ Save files to your research folder
-3. ✅ Delete from dashboard
+4. ✅ Delete from dashboard
-4. ✅ Analyze your local files
+5. ✅ Analyze your local files

 ---